justinthelaw/opera/README.md

 These bullets follow a few formatting rules:

 -   Each bullet must be exactly one line, with the width of the line depending on the form (performance reports, award packages, etc).
--   Acronyms and abbreviations can be force-wide, organization, and/or commander-specific, with major inconsistencies with their abbreviation/acronym policies.
+-   Acronyms and abbreviations can be force-wide, organization, and/or commander-specific, with major inconsistencies in their abbreviation/acronym policies.

 ## How are "Bullets" Formatted